AlanHakalaDev/LilyPadPublic/deliverable-two.md

 As a music listener, I want to be able to see all the different versions of a song from multiple platforms at once so I can easily choose which may be my favorite version

-As a music listener, I want to be able to shuffle my playlists.
+As a music listener, I want to be able to shuffle my playlists so I can have some variety in my playlist.

-As a music listener, I want to be able to follow other users.
+As a music listener, I want to be able to follow other users as this will allow me to keep up with what my fellow users are listening to.

-As a music listener, I want to be able to convert a playlist between apps.
+As a music listener, I want to be able to convert a playlist between apps so I don't have to manually convert it.

-As a music listener, I would like to be able to create a profile that stores all of my data.
+As a music listener, I would like to be able to create a profile that stores all of my data so that it does not get reset everytime.

-## 8: Issue Tracker
+As a music listener, I would like an autoplay feature when my playlist comes to an end so that my music does not stop.

+As a music listener, I want two-factor authentification for my account to be protected.